 How You Should Dress in Iran

-You probably have heard of the chador and neghab and these things may have made you anxious. if not, I told you. the chador is that long dark garment women wear over other clothes to cover their body completely and the neghab is a garment which covers face.
+You probably have heard of the chador and “NEGHAB” and these things may have made you anxious. if not, I told you. the chador is that long dark garment women wear over other clothes to cover their body completely and the neghab is a garment that covers the face.
 But don’t mix up Iran with Saudi Arabia, because chador is completely optional and neghab is a garment which is worn in old times and no longer is common in Iran.
 You rarely encounter women wearing chador and almost all the girls do not use chador anymore.

-In holy places like ancient mosques you probably have to wear the chador.
+In holy places like ancient mosques you probably have to wear a chador.
 But you do not need to carry a chador with yourself.
 You’ll be borrowed a chador for free in the entrance of the mosque or shrine.